Haggaim/ConcaveGraphMatching/README.md

 ## Code
 This code implements graph matching with the Frank-Wolfe algorithm, as described in the paper.
-The examples match shape from the SHREC07 dataset.
+The examples match two shapes from the SHREC07 dataset.
 Run matchShapes.m or matchShapesOneSided.m for optimizing over permutations or one-sided permutations repectively.

 ## Disclaimer:
 The code is provided as-is for academic use only and without any guarantees.
 Please contact the authors to report any bugs.